codalab/worksheets-examples/01-nli/README.md

         $ cl new <username>-nli
         0x1c511a83993e4602860f207b6c3bd75e

-Worksheets are like Jupyter notebooks.
-For every project, I typically make a new worksheet every few weeks, which acts like my research log.
+Worksheets are similar to Jupyter notebooks.
+For every project, I typically make a new worksheet every few weeks, which acts like my research log that I append to for that time period.

 **Switch to the worksheet.**
-The CLI has a current worksheet (like a working directory).
-Change it to be the worksheet you just created:
+The CLI keeps track of a current worksheet (like a working directory).
+Change it to the worksheet you just created:

         $ cl work <username>-nli
         Switched to worksheet https://worksheets.codalab.org::pliang-nli(0x1c511a83993e4602860f207b6c3bd75e).